 The electrical stress limit for the cast epoxy support insulator is not a severe design constraint because the dimensions of the GIS are mainly set by the lightning impulse to withstand level and the need for the conductor to have a fairly large diameter to carry to load current of several thousand amperes.
 The result is space between the conductor and enclosure for support insulators having low electrical stress.

 Service Life of GIS Substation:

-Service life of GIS using the construction described above has been shown by experience to be more than 30 years.
+The service life of GIS using the construction described above has been shown by experience to be more than 30 years.
 The condition of GIS examined after many years in service does not indicate any approaching limit in service life.
 Experience also shows no need for periodic internal inspection or maintenance.
 Inside the enclosure is a dry, inert gas that is itself not subject to aging.
-There is no exposure of any of the internal materials to sunlight.
-Even the “O” ring seals are found to be in excellent condition because there is almost always a “double seal” system —shows one approach.
+There is no exposure to any of the internal materials to sunlight.
+Even the “O” ring seals are found to be in excellent condition because there is almost always a “double seal” system —it shows one approach.
 The lack of aging has been found for GIS, whether installed indoors or outdoors.